 In any case, once you’ve been “glutamated” it is very difficult to shake the excess.
 I have a feeling this happens because glutamate plays a role in mast cells and those need days to calm down.
 Perhaps this why I initially felt very relaxed (increased GABA) and then suffered for weeks because ammonia levels kept circulating, activating mast cells, brain and nervous system.

 Neither L-Glutamine, nor glutamate are an enemy if our bodies are able to convert things properly and flush the excess out.
 Problem is that for many of us the underlying issues in our gut and liver do not allow for this to happen.
 Whether it is high levels of ammonia that become toxic to liver, brain and the nervous system or some other mechanism that causes symptoms one thing is clear – we should learn how to manage our condition in order to function better.

-For a start, anyone who has an issue with excess glutamate should avoid supplementation with glutamine or any other supplements and foods that contain high glutamate.
+For a start, anyone who has an issue with excess glutamate should avoid supplementation with glutamine or any other supplements like Glycine (also implicated in restless sleep and high ammonia) and foods that contain high glutamate.
 Once the root cause is rectified you can potentially shake your insomnia or at least improve sleep to tolerable levels, which is what happened to me.